Slayers The Motion Picture: Release

-The film was released in Japan on July 29, 1995, distributed by Toei Animation.
-It premiered at Kadokawa Anime Festival 95, screened as a double feature together with Legend of Crystania.
+The film was released in Japan on July 29, 1995, distributed by Toei Company.
+It premiered at Kadokawa Anime Festival 95, screened as a double feature together with Legend of Crystania: The Motion Picture.
 A 98-page companion guide book (released also in the low-budget "miniartbook" version) was published by Fujimi Shobō in the Dragon Magazine Collection in 1996.
 The book is divided between a color part with illustrations about the film and its main characters, and the black-and-white part with about the making of the movie.
 Bandai Visual's home version of the film was released on VHS and LaserDisc in February 1996, and re-released on the DVD as part of the EMOTION the Best Slayers Movie Edition DVD-BOX (EMOTION the Best スレイヤーズ 劇場版 DVD-BOX) collection of all Slayers films in 2010.
 It was to be included in the collection of digitally remastered Slayers films and OAV series, to be released on Blu-ray Disc in Japan on February 27, 2015, but Bandai Visual briefly cancelled the project, citing production reasons.
 It was eventually released on October 30, 2015.

 Slayers: The Motion Picture was released on VHS and LaserDisc in North America by A.D.
 Vision on November 11, 1998, followed by the DVD version on May 25, 1999.
 The VHS version was made available in either dubbed or subbed formats, and both the LaserDisc and DVD versions were bilingual.
 Another DVD release was compiled later by ADV Films on September 28, 2004 in a remastered disc individually in the "Essential Anime" collection, later released as part of a "Movie Box" set on September 20, 2005 and a "Movies & OVAs" collection box set on October 28, 2008.
 The film was presented in anamorphic widescreen for the re-releases and an audio commentary by Cynthia Martinez, Kelly Manison (Naga) and Matt Greenfield was also included on the DVDs as a special feature.
 All DVD releases are now out-of-print as ADV Films has gone out of business and their license has lapsed.
 The film was also broadcast in the English version by ADV's Anime Network, and was released in Australia and New Zealand by Madman Entertainment, in France by Déclic Images, in Italy by Yamato Video (dubbed to Italian by DEA Digital Editing Audio), and in Germany by ACOG and OVA Films (dubbed to German by Circle of Arts).